 Managing technology on a large-scale is tricky at the best of times, but throw in lack of standardization and things can get chaotic.
 At Deputy, teams were using different work management tools, causing information silos, miscommunication, and lost data.
 These inefficiencies reduced transparency into projects and deliverables across the company.

-Deputy’s solution to this problem was to consolidate all of their work management tools.
+Deputy’s solution to this problem was to consolidate all of their workforce management tools.
 Only one tool would be used company-wide, making collaboration easier and increasing transparency across the business.
 Deputy chose Asana because it met the company’s needs and offered the best user experience.

 Asana is now used company-wide at Deputy by different departments: